-We have recorded no receivable related to this matter in our Consolidated Financial Statements.
+We have not recorded a receivable related to this matter in our consolidated financial statements.

-In addition, another truck dealer and two truck fleet owners in Brazil have separate adversarial proceedings pending against IIAA that may have similar legal and factual issues as the Navitrucks claim.
-These other claims are not material either individually or in the aggregate.
+In addition, two truck fleet owners in Brazil have a separate adversarial proceeding pending against IIAA that may have similar legal and factual issues as the Navitrucks claim.
+This claim is not material either individually or in the aggregate.